Stanisław Grabski: Views

 Grabski was an outspoken exponent of nationalist ideology in the interwar period.
 Agreeing with Roman Dmowski on the goal of assimilating the non-Polish population of the Kresy, Grabski differed in his approach.
-Whereas Dmowski apparently sought to recognize Ukrainians and Belorussians as folk variants of Poles, Grabski's approach was to reduce the non-Polish population to the status of second-class citizens and limiting their contact with the Polish majority.
+Whereas Dmowski apparently sought to recognize Ukrainians and Belarusians as folk variants of Poles, Grabski's approach was to reduce the non-Polish population to the status of second-class citizens and limiting their contact with the Polish majority.
 By creating a contrast between an advanced Polish culture and a primitive minority culture Grabski hoped that long term assimilation would be assured.

 Family

 In 1895, Grabski married Ludmiła Rożen.
 The couple had five children – three daughters (Feliksa, Ludmiła, Janina) and two sons (Stanisław and Zbigniew).
 Stanisław died in 1920 during the Polish-Soviet War.
 Zbigniew (1907–1943) was a scoutmaster, jailed until 1941 by Soviets, he died as a result of an accident during his military duties.
 After the death of his wife in 1915, Stanisław Grabski married Zofia Smolikówna in 1916.
 They had two daughters – Anna (born 1919) and Stanisława (1922–2008).